The Adventure Girls: The Adventure Girls at Happiness House

-The Adventure Girls at Happiness House is the third and final published work in this series.
-The book finds the six girls at Briarhurst College, where they have just arrived to begin their first year.
-The college has an unpopular new dean, and the main plot revolves around the efforts of an unknown individual to hurt or possibly kill her.
-A subplot center on Phyllis, who breaks her leg and needs an operation to be able to walk again, and on her unknown father, who is discovered to be a famous surgeon.
+The Adventure Girls at Happiness House finds the six girls at Briarhurst College, where they have just arrived to begin their first year.
+The main plot revolves around the efforts of an unknown person to hurt or possibly kill the college's new dean.
+A subplot centers on Phyllis, who breaks her leg and needs an operation to be able to walk again, and on her unknown father, who is discovered to be a famous surgeon.
 The book's title refers to the name of the Omega Chi sorority house where Gale and Phyllis live.